Home Posts Post Search Tag Search

 Setting Up Data

-For these test we will need some data to test against.
+For these tests we will need some data to test against.
 So for this we will need to create some data.
-There is 2 ways of doing this:
+There are 2 ways of doing this:

 Using Actions to Set Up Test Data